Chemical defence mechanisms of plants in oxidative stress situations

 It is well known that various plant species but also different genotypes of a species (e.g. various types of tobacco plants) react specifically to ozone exposure.
 For example, sensitive tobacco types are used as bio-indicators to estimate the amount of ozone uptake.
 Plants usually have antioxidant systems in their cells to detoxify the permanently formed reactive oxygen species, like ozone (O3) or peroxides (ROOH).
 If these defense systems cannot cope with the absorbed ozone dose, the leaves get damaged.
 We recently showed that ozone-tolerant tobacco varieties synthesize a semi-volatile substance in their trichomes (plant hairs) located at the leaf surface and "spray" a diterpenoid compound onto the plant surface.
 The diterpenoid layer at the plant surface reacts with ozone hence decreasing the amount of ozone entering the leaf through the stomata.
 So it seems that certain plant species synthesize their own ''protective cream'' against harmful ozone stress.
 These plants are already well prepared for increasing ozone levels in the future.

-With enthusiastic support of the students as young scientists, we want to measure the spatial distribution of the ozone concentration in the Alpine valley Oberpinzgau.
-Together with the University experts the students will build and program "low-cost" sensors for ozone, NOx, temperature, radiation and humidity.
-They will test bean plants, which should serve as bio indicators to estimate ozone-uptake.
-These research stations will be set up in the students home villages to generate a unique dataset that will help to better understand the spatial distribution of ozone in an inner alpine valley.
-In addition, the spatial distribution of the effective ozone dose for plants in the Oberpinzgau region will be determined for the first time.
-In a labor based approach we will investigate why some plant genotypes react extremely sensitive to ozone while others withstand high ozone concentrations.
-For this purpose, plants are enclosed in a glass cuvette and treated with ozone or other oxidants.
-With scientific instruments we will detect volatile products of ozone plant-surface reactions,.
-This innovative approach will focus on plant defense against abiotic stress.
+With enthusiastic support of the students as young scientists, we wantdc to measure the spatial distribution of the ozone concentration in the Alpine valley Oberpinzgau.
+Together with the University experts the students built and programmed "low-cost" sensors for ozone, NOx, temperature, radiation and humidity.
+They tested bean plants, which should serve as bio indicators to estimate ozone-uptake.
+These research stations were set up in the students home villages to generate a unique dataset that helped to better understand the spatial distribution of ozone in an inner alpine valley.
+In addition, the spatial distribution of the effective ozone dose for plants in the Oberpinzgau region was determined for the first time.
+In a labor based approach we investigated why some plant genotypes react extremely sensitive to ozone while others withstand high ozone concentrations.
+For this purpose, plants were enclosed in a glass cuvette and treated with ozone or other oxidants.
+With scientific instruments we detected volatile products of ozone plant-surface reactions.
+This innovative approach focused on plant defense against abiotic stress.